 To serve

-Into a serving bowl, add rice congee and garnish with spring onions.
+Into a serving bowl, add rice congee and top with spring onion and ginger.

-Serve with the condiments and lime wedges to be squeezed over the anchovies/ikan bilis.
+Serve with the condiments and lime wedges (to be squeezed over anchovies/ikan bilis).

 I surely need some Congee today for I don't feel so well.
 I can see how this would make for a perfect meal.